MicrosoftDocs/Viva/Viva/topics/save-topic-as-draft.md

 search.appverid:
     - MET150
 ms.localizationpriority:  medium
-description: Learn how to save a new or revised topic as a draft in Microsoft Topics.
+description: Learn how to save a new or revised topic as a draft in Topics.
 ---

-# Save a topic as a draft in Microsoft Topics
+# Save a topic as a draft in Topics

 You can save as a draft a new topic or a revised topic that you're working on, but not ready to publish yet.